minhtrang4078/How-I-create-a-PowerBI-report/README.md

 ## Steps
 ### Business understanding
 #### Audience
-Both operational and analytical audiences
 Features combined into a report based on our audience.
+Operational and analytical audiences may required different demands.

 ### Data Understanding and Preparation
 Follow the ELT process, and handle the data in Power Pivot with DAX language.